 This volume pulls together a wealth of up-to-date information on the toxicology of this diverse and ubiquitous class of insecticides.
 Leading experts review the reactivity of organophosphorus compounds with cholinesterase, as well as their metabolism and biological effects on humans and other nontarget organisms.
 The book not only covers the anticholinesterase actions of organophosphates, but also other, presumably independent, effects, such as teratogenicity, delayed neuropathy, immunotoxicity, and behavioral toxicity.

-Examines organophosphorus compound-induced toxicity mediated by mechanisms other than inhibition of acetylcholinesterase
+- Examines organophosphorus compound-induced toxicity mediated by mechanisms other than

 Toxicologists, pesticide chemists, environmental scientists, public health specialists, and pharmacologists

 (Section Headings): Introduction.
 Metabolic Fate.
 Toxic Effects--Noncholinergic Biochemical.
 Toxic Effects--Organismal.
 Summary and Conclusions.

 - No. of pages: